david9472/Logging_C/README.md

 ---

 To make sure variables or condition are as expected, the provided ASSERT and EXPECT macros can be used.
-ASSERT immeditly terminates the application if an condition does not result in true, whereas EXPECT simply prints an error message onto the terminal and writes a new log-file entry.
+ASSERT prints an error message onto the terminal and writes a new log-file entry, afterwards the application immediatly terminates if a condition does not result in true, whereas EXPECT only prints an error message onto the terminal and writes a new log-file entry.
+Here the application does not terminate.

 ---